celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

 // from the node's header store and verifies that the returned headers are
 // adjacent to each other.
 GetVerifiedRangeByHeight(ctx context.Context, from, to uint64) ([]*ExtendedHeader, error)
-// Subscribe creates long-living Subscription for validated ExtendedHeaders.
+// Subscribe creates long-living Subscription for newly validated
-// Multiple Subscriptions can be created.
+// ExtendedHeaders.
+Multiple Subscriptions can be created.
 Subscribe(context.Context) (Subscription, error)
 // SyncState returns the current state of the header Syncer.
 SyncState(context.Context) sync.State